Preparing for payroll year-end: a checklist | Moorepay

 You can report this using your payroll software, if it has this feature.

-For the 2023 to 2024 reporting year, HMRC will no longer accept paper P11D and P11D(b) forms including lists.
-This means that any P11D or P11D(b) for the 2023/24 tax year will need to be submitted online through HMRC’s PAYE online service or through using commercial payroll software.
-Paper forms sent to HMRC on or after 4th April 2024 will be rejected as they will not be in the prescribed format.
+From the 2023 to 2024 reporting year, HMRC will no longer accept paper P11D and P11D(b) forms including lists.
+This means that any P11D or P11D(b) for the 2023 – 24 tax year will need to be submitted online through HMRC’s PAYE online service or through using commercial payroll software.
+Paper forms sent to HMRC on or after 5 April 2025 will be rejected as they will not be in the prescribed format.

 Actions you need to take around this are as follows: